icip-cas/ShortV/docs/Evaluation.md

 ## More Benchmarks

-Below are awesome benchmarks for multimodal understanding from the research community, that are not initially included in the LLaVA-1.5 release.
+Below are awesome benchmarks for multimodal understanding from the research community.

 ### Q-Bench